jerryzlz/Music-Classification-Player/README_EN.md

 ## Usage
 1. Enter the directory where the program is located.

-2. Double click to run `pyhton main.py`.
+2. Double click `pyhton main.py` to run.

 ## Wiki
 Writing…………